 “If we want to build and maintain well-being, we must, on one hand, lessen our misery; but on the contrary, we must have a positive meaning, emotion, accomplishment, and positive relationships.”

 A positive attitude is a habit.
 As with all habits, it becomes a part of you after you've practiced it over and over again.
 And the more you do so, the more you can avoid the opposing negative attitude.
 People with a positive attitude start by fostering good thoughts.
-Here are a few practices to add to your everyday routines to assist you in developing positive attitudes and stay positive throughout aspects of your life and work:
+Here are a few practices to add to your everyday routines to assist you in developing positive attitudes and staying positive throughout aspects of your life and work:

 Mindfulness will enable you to take stock of your environment and your responses to the prompts around you.
 What makes you feel nervous about a new task?
 Who/What is the immediate environment that makes you feel like you can do anything?
 Who makes you feel like a failure?
 What do you tell yourself when you're scared?
 How do you respond to both positive and negative events?